joncoder/implementing_clojure_functions/learning_clojure_by_rewriting_core_functions.md

 ###COUNT

-Now we have written our implementation of `reduce`, let's move on to `count`:
+Many other functions become easy to write now that we have written a version of `reduce`.
+We can demonstrate this with `count`:

 `(count coll)`
 *Returns the number of items in the collection. (count nil) returns 0.
 Also works on strings, arrays, and Java Collections and Maps.*

-So, we need to iterate through a collection, increasing a counter for each item, and return a single count value.
+So, we need to iterate through a collection, increasing a counter for each item, and return the single count value.
 We have already seen how to reduce a collection to a single value, so let's use `my-reduce`to define `my-count`.

 We need to set an initial `val` to 0, so that `my-reduce` returns 0 for an empty collection.
 If the collection is not empty, we need a function that will increment the count result each time that the function is called.
-This function needs two arguments: the count result, which is initially 0; and the collection.
-Since the function is only concerned with the result, which will be incremented by 1 every time that it is called, we can use an `_`, rather than a name, for the collection.
+This anonymous function needs two arguments: the count result and the collection.
+Since the function is only concerned with the result, which will be incremented by 1 every time that it is called (`(inc result)`, we can use an `_`, rather than a name, for the collection.
 If we put this all this together we get:

 	(defn my-count [coll]
 		(my-reduce (fn [result _](inc result)) 0 coll))